 Your cart is currently empty!

-I believe in creating leather items that last a lifetime.
+I use only traditional methods to create leather items that last a lifetime.
 I hope my work brings you joy for many years.

 I create every piece with my own two hands—no sewing machines.
 All items are cut, saddle stitched, dyed, and finished by hand.
 This leads to the most unique and long-lasting items.

-Most of my work uses full-grain, veg-tan cowhide.
+Most of my work uses veg-tan cowhide.
 Some pieces may incorporate other types of leather, which will be listed on the product page.
+All leather is full-grain.

 Most pieces are custom-made to order.
 Depending on the piece, there will be a lead time of 1–4 weeks while I craft it to your specifications.
 If you need the piece by a certain date, please contact me before placing your order.